A Complete Guide on Stack Using Array in C

 4. Oversized Arrays and Capacity Management

-When an array size is too large, it unnecessarily wastes memory, while a smaller array increases the risk of an overflow.
-Therefore, your stack's maximum size should be neither too small nor too large but rather balanced according to its expected usage.
+When an array size is too large, it unnecessarily wastes memory, while a smaller array increases the risk of overflow.
+Your stack's maximum size should be balanced according to its expected usage.

 5. Error Codes and Messages

-If something goes wrong in stack functions, the functions should return error codes (like -1 or a constant defined by the user) and print clear error messages to let the user know what is wrong and thus facilitate the debugging process.
+If something goes wrong in stack functions, the functions should return error codes (like -1 or a user-defined constant) and print clear error messages to let the user know what is wrong, facilitating the debugging process.

 6. Test Cases